 Feedback and suggestions for additions are always welcome!

 Select your destination as carefully as the the time you will pick to see wildlife.
 Seasons greatly affect the wildlife behaviour and probabilities to see anything.
+Your destination and weather conditions will be the main factors affecting the selection of the material to carry with you.

 Be very careful when buying a rucksack for your cameras: many large models will not be allowed as cabin luggage.